DerwenAI/strwythura/README.md

 downstream AI application outcomes.
 Think of this as an interactive exploration of [*neurosymbolic AI*](https:nesy-ai.org/) in practice.

-The code in the tutorial shows how to integrate popular Python
+Code in the tutorial shows how to integrate popular Python libraries:
-libraries:
 `Senzing`, `Placekey`, `LanceDB`, `spaCy`, `GLiNER`, `RDFlib`, `NetworkX`, `ArrowSpace`, `DSPy`, `Ollama`, `Opik`, `Streamlit`, `yWorks`

-The tutorial progresses through several steps in a workflow which develops assets to be used downstream.
-These assets are represented as a knowledge graph plus vector embeddings.
+Progressing through several steps, a workflow develops assets which are represented as a knowledge graph plus vector embeddings.
 This approach **unbundles** the process which otherwise tends to get presented as monolithic "black box" frameworks.
 In contrast, we'll apply more intentional ways of developing the "context" in *context engineering*.

 Overall, this explores the underlying concepts and technologies used in developing AI applications.
-Some of these technologies may be new to you, or at least you haven't worked with hands-on coding examples which integrating them: *entity resolution*, *named entity recognition*, *domain context*, *computable semantics*, *ontology pipeline*, *entity linking*, *textgraphs*, *human-in-the-loop*, *spectral indexing*, *interactive visualization*, *graph analytics*, *declarative LLM integration*, *retrieval-augmented generation*, *observability and optimization*.
+Some of these technologies may be new to you, or at least you haven't worked with hands-on coding examples which integrating them:
+*entity resolution*,
+*named entity recognition*,
+*domain context*,
+*computable semantics*,
+*ontology pipeline*,
+*entity linking*,
+*textgraphs*,
+*human-in-the-loop*,
+*spectral indexing*,
+*interactive visualization*,
+*graph analytics*,
+*declarative LLM integration*,
+*retrieval-augmented generation*,
+*observability and optimization*.

 The end result is a **Streamlit** app which implements an enhanced